sound-doodle/sound-doodle.github.io/docs/index.md

 *  The Songwriter

-> As a songwriter, I want to use the builtin instrument library and free record function of this app so that I can quickly record a melody or harmony for future use.
+> As a songwriter, I want to use the built-in instrument library and free record function of this app so that I can quickly record a melody or harmony for future use.

-*  The doodler
+*  The Doodler

 > As someone who enjoys music, I want to use the screen tap and record function so that I can tap out the groovy beats in my head.